AbhiAgarwal/gallatin/Classes/Democracy and Difference/Notes/Week1.md

 ### What is Enlightenment, Foucault.

+#### Class Notes

+- "In any case I think that just as we must free ourselves from the intellectual blackmail of being for or against the Enlightenment we must escape from the historical and moral confusionism that mixes the theme of humanism with the question of the Enlightenment".
+- "I do not know whether it must be said today that the critical task still entails faith in Enlightenment".

+#### Personal Notes

 - Foucault's essay reflected on the contemporary status of the project of enlightenment, inverting much of Kant's reasoning but concluding that enlightenment "still entails work on our limits."
 - Michel Foucault begins the essay by analysing the response of Kant  to the question “What is Enlightenment?”
 According to Foucault, modern philosophy has not been capable of answering  this question.
 - Kant describes Enlightenment as the moment when humanity puts its own reason to use, without subjecting itself to a authority.
 - Foucault defines Enlightenment as “a modification of the pre-existing relation linking will, authority and the use of reason”

 ### Discipline and Punish, Foucault. (pp. 3-31, 195-228)

+#### Class Notes

+- Page 222

+#### Personal Notes

 - This book is a genealogy of the modern soul and the power to judge.
 It follows four general rules:
 	- one) to regard punishment as a complex social function;